 But what about your business credit score?
 The truth is, it is just as important as your personal credit score.
-Business owners often are not aware of this, and many times their business loans get rejected because of poor business credit scores.
+Business owners often are not aware of this, and many times their business loans get rejected because of a poor business credit score.
 What’s the basic difference between personal and business credit score?
 The basic difference is this: while personal FICO scores range from 300 to 850, business FICO credit scores generally range from zero to 100.
 They are established in different ways -one analyzes your personal solvency, another one the solvency of your business- and reflected in different reports.
 Keep reading to know more about the particularities of your business credit score and especially how you can build business credit quickly.

 How is business credit score calculated?

 Essentially, business credit scores are credit-risk assessments based on borrowers’ past management of his/her credit or loans.
 It’s used as a tool to help banks, businesses, investors and other loan providers make good decisions about the kind of people they should or should not deal with, do or not do business with.

 Experian, one of the most respected, reliable credit reporting groups in the U.S. works out business credit scores based on the following:

 - Payment data: Do you pay your credit cards, loans and other debts on time?
 Have you been delinquent on your payments?
 How often?
 How many of these accounts are delinquent?
 What’s the percentage?

 - The number of times your accounts may have been turned over to collection agencies: